School Vaccination Information for Parents, Legal Guardians and School Administration

 Vaccinations offered at schools

-Public Health runs the Grade 7 immunization campaign and catch-up clinics for vaccines children need to attend school in Ontario at participating schools.
+Public Health runs the Grade 7 immunization campaign at participating schools.
+These clinics are not posted on our website.

 Vaccines received at a school clinic don't need to be reported to Public Health.
 Parents and legal guardians should report vaccines received from Public Health to their health care provider.